 Making estimates requires management to exercise significant judgment.
 It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
-Accordingly, the actual results could differ significantly from those estimates.
-The estimated value of our warrants is a significant estimate included in these financial statements.
+One of the more significant accounting estimates included in these financial statements is the determination of the fair value of the warrant liabilities.
+Such estimates may be subject to change as more current information becomes available and, accordingly, the actual results could differ significantly from those estimates.